 Pursuing a graduate education is a big investment, so it’s critical to understand the unique “why” behind your decision.
 What do you hope to achieve by going back to school?
 Whether you’d like to gain more specialized knowledge, change careers, earn a promotion, increase your salary potential, or achieve a lifelong personal goal, make sure the program you choose will help get you there.

-2. Explore your options and do your homework.
+2. Do your research and explore your options.

 Once you’ve determined your motivations for returning to school, leave yourself time to research the types of degree programs available in your preferred area of study and the opportunities each can create.